Johnson guides Rutgers to 63-44 victory over Lafayette

-PISCATAWAY, N.J.
-(AP)Sophomore Myles Johnson recorded a career-high 18 points to lead Rutgers to a 63-44 victory over Lafayette on Sunday.
+”We had a great crowd tonight, which was awesome.
+For our guys to come out and play the way they did to start the game was a great sign that we’ve matured.
+We were locked in.”

+In its last three games, Rutgers has started with a combined 40-0 score, comprised of Sunday’s 17-0 burst, 14-0 against Seton Hall and 9-0 against Wisconsin.

-Johnson grabbed 14 rebounds for his third double-double of the season for the Scarlet Knights (9-3).
-Johnson, who was fifth in the country in field-goal percentage coming into the game at 73.2%, made 9 of his 11 shots.
+Johnson grabbed 14 rebounds for his third double-double of the season for the Scarlet Knights.
+The sophomore center, who was fifth in the country in field-goal percentage coming into the game at 73.2%, made 9 of his 11 shots.

+””He’s (Johnson) getting better and better,” said Pikiell. ”He’s making some tough traffic points, too, but his rebounding always affects his point total.
+He’s doing a great job of rebounding on both ends of the floor.”

 Geo Baker and Paul Mulcahy added 10 points apiece for Rutgers, which received scoring contributions from 10 players in the wire-to-wire win.